aster-ww/CANAL-torch/README.md

 >- **Predict cell types of the test data**: use `CANAL_model.predict` in the `model` module to obtain the predicted cell types of the test data
 >- **Evaluate model performance**: If true cell types of the test data is available, use `CANAL_model.evaluation` in the `model` module to evaluate the performance of current fine-tuned model

-There are three examples in the `Tutorial` to run CANAL:
+There are four examples in the `Tutorial` to run CANAL:
+>- Tutorial 1: *Preprocess the raw scRNA-seq datasets*
->- Tutorial 1: *Run CANAL with data stream from various batches*
+>- Tutorial 2: *Run CANAL with data stream from various batches*
->- Tutorial 2: *Run CANAL with data stream from different tissues*
+>- Tutorial 3: *Run CANAL with data stream from different tissues*
->- Tutorial 3: *Apply CANAL on test data with novel cells*
+>- Tutorial 4: *Apply CANAL on test data with novel cells*

  ## Hyper-parameters